Italian unions urge post office to cut workload after coronavirus kills two

-MILAN (Reuters) - Italian unions urged the national post office Poste Italiane (PST.MI) on Wednesday to cut the number of people at work and make sure that all employees have face masks and plastic gloves after two of them died from the coronavirus.
+MILAN, March 18 (Reuters) - Italian unions urged the national post office Poste Italiane on Wednesday to cut the number of people at work and make sure that all employees have face masks and plastic gloves after two of them died from the coronavirus.

 Italy has emerged as the worst-hit country outside China with 35,713 confirmed cases and 2,978 deaths as of Wednesday.